[Minor revision–posted 2/19/19 (replaces 4/3/17 edition)]

 e.
 Landscaping work that is part of a construction or renovation project will generally be managed by the entity managing the overall project (e.g., FP&C or AVPO).
 Funds from the 1 percent landscape enhancements allocation will be placed in an account managed by the appropriate entity.
 Individual smaller projects not part of a construction or renovation project may be managed by either entity with agreement among FP&C, VPAF/CFO, and the AVPO.
 These projects will be handled on a case-by-case basis.

 f.
 The office assigned project management responsibility will be responsible for the administration and execution of a project including budget preparation, additional approvals, contract administration, financial management, project design, construction, processing of invoices, and project close-out.

 a.
 Projects estimated to cost less than $2 million may be approved by the President or the President's designee.

-(1) Construction projects in this category that will alter the exterior appearance of a building will require the approval of the VCFPC.
-Construction projects in this category that will make a utilization change in a classroom will require the approval of the Facilities Allocation Council (FAC) with approvals recorded in FAC minutes regardless of magnitude.
+(1) Construction projects in this category that will alter the exterior appearance of a building will require the approval of FP&C. Construction projects in this category that will make a utilization change in a classroom will require the approval of the Facilities Allocation Council (FAC) with approvals recorded in FAC minutes regardless of magnitude.